learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Visualizing time series data

 Visualizations play an important role in time series analysis.
-Time series data naturally lends itself to visualization techniques for identifying of rises, falls, trends and noise etc. Plotting raw time series allows data diagnostics to identify certain trends or events.
+Time series data naturally lends itself to visualization techniques for identifying rises, falls, trends and noise, etc. Plotting raw time series allows data diagnostics to identify certain trends or events.

 In what follows, we'll use a data set downloaded from datamarket.com.
 The data set contains information on the average monthly returns of the NYSE between 1961 and 1966.